 Swedish Red Cross University College

-The Swedish Red Cross University College founded in 1867 was the first non-religious nursing education in Sweden.
 For over 150 years we have trained nurses with competence and aptness for global work and contributed to the improvement of Swedish healthcare.

 The Swedish Red Cross University College is one of Sweden’s most attractive higher educational institutions in nursing.
 Here, students do not only get a good education but also an international perspective that is both interesting and challenging.